rahulsavani/pelican_homepage/content/pages/bio.rst

 <http://www.pynetrading.com/>`_, developing and implementing automated trading
 strategies for futures markets.
 I have supervised a PhD student, `Keren Dong
 <http://www.csc.liv.ac.uk/~dkr/>`_, jointly with `Arctic Lake
-<http://www.arcticlake.co.uk/>`_, a provider of electronic trading solutions;
+<http://www.arcticlake.co.uk/>`_, a provider of electronic trading solutions.
-Keren is now working for a fund in Shanghai.
-From the start of 2015 to the end of 2018, I was a consultant for
+From the start of 2015 to the end of 2018,
+I was a consultant for
 `Stratagem Technologies <http://www.stratagem.co>`_, looking at automated trading in sports betting markets.